 Get from Noi Bai Airport to Hanoi: 7 am – 8:30 am

 Suppose that you arrive in Hanoi in the early morning.
 Noi Bai Airport is the main airport serving Hanoi, and its location is outside Hanoi city center.

 It’s effortless to book a private transfer from Noi Bai International Airport to Hanoi in advance.
 It takes approximately 1 hour to get from Hanoi to the city center.

-After checking in your hotel and dropping luggage, wander around Hanoi Old Quarter to get some delicious treats and explore the area.
+After checking in your hotel and dropping luggage, wander around Hanoi Old Quarter to get some tasty treats and explore the area.

-I would suggest trying Pho Bat Dan – a famous Pho shop on Bat Dan street.
+I suggest trying Pho Bat Dan – a famous Pho shop on Bat Dan street.

 Address: 49 Bát Đàn, Cửa Đông, Hoàn Kiếm, Hà Nội